Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Discussion

-Despite myriad XAI techniques, many have neglected the domain knowledge of users, thus leaving an interpretability gap.
-This goes beyond supporting human-centric XAI at the cognitive level by tailoring explanations to support specific reasoning processes~\cite{wang2019designing}, cognitive load limitations~\cite{abdul2020cogam, lage2019evaluation}, uncertainty aversion~\cite{wang2021show}, preferences~\cite{lage2018human, ross2017right, erion2021improving}, or relatability~\cite{zhang2022towards}.
-This goes beyond social factors~\cite{ehsan2021expanding, liao2020questioning, veale2018fairness}, or fitting contextual situations~\cite{lim2009assessing}.
-Diagrammatization provides a basis to support \textit{user-centric XAI} that satisfies human cognition and user domain expertise~\cite{matsuyama2023iris, lyu2023if}.
-This will allow users to interpret the AI explanations at a more useful, higher level, further fostering human-AI collaboration.
+Despite significant innovations, XAI techniques neglect user domain knowledge, leaving an interpretability gap.
+This goes beyond supporting human-centric XAI at the cognitive level by tailoring explanations to support specific reasoning processes~\cite{wang2019designing, matsuyama2023iris, lyu2023if}, cognitive load limitations~\cite{abdul2020cogam, bo2024incremental, lage2019evaluation}, uncertainty aversion~\cite{wang2021show}, preferences~\cite{lage2018human, ross2017right, erion2021improving}, or relatability~\cite{zhang2022towards}.
+This goes beyond social factors~\cite{ehsan2021expanding, liao2020questioning, veale2018fairness}, or fitting contextual situations~\cite{lim2009assessing}. \textit{Domain-aligned XAI} supports user reasoning along domain norms by explicitly encoding and representing domain ontology and conventions for interpretation and evaluation.
+While our implementation for auscultation-based cardiac diagnosis combined the requirements of diagrammatization, abduction and ante-hoc interpretability, other applications do not need to tightly couple them, e.g., if the domain is simple enough to not need complex diagrams, or users do not typically perform abductive reasoning.

-Our key proposal was for the AI explanation to be hypothesis-driven (with murmur shapes), rather than deferring to users to abductively infer their own hypotheses.
-While we compared segment-based ($M_m$) vs. shape-based ($M$) models in our modeling study (Section \ref{sec:modeling-study}), we did not compare the model explanations in the user study.
-That would have specifically evaluated user vs. AI abduction.
-Instead, we focused on evaluating diagrammatic explanations against popular saliency map explanations to clearly show the latter's poor fit.
-In addition to reducing the user interpretability burden for abductive reasoning, this evaluates the need to follow diagrammatic conventions of the expert domain.